-Kung fu 3.0 is (naturaly) the 3. one in the line of kung-fu mods for max payne.
-It's included a new training-map (dojo) Features: ---------------- - A kung fu fighting system that includes: - a hand-to-hand fighting mode and a stick fighting mode (complete with slo-mo "stick FX") - an arsenal of over 20 different moves - a Kung Fu Skill Level system - a complex combo attack system - Improved acrobatic skills that include: - new "kung fu style" flips and spins - wall running and wall jumping - Two additional shootdodging techniques - the "drunken style" shootdodge and the aerial shootdodge. - Improved impact physics that allows for juggling bodies and "slamming" bodies into walls and other enemies. - "The Dojo" training area that teaches you the basics of the kung fu fighting system.
+Kung fu 3.0 is a hand-to-hand and combo move system, with advanced shootdodges and acrobatic skills.
+It includes: An arsenal of over 20 different moves in a Kung Fu Skill Level system, a complex combo attack system, Improved acrobatic skills, the "drunken style" shootdodge and the aerial shootdodge.
+Improved impact physics that allows for juggling bodies and "slamming" bodies into walls and other enemies and "The Dojo" training area that teaches you the basics of the kung fu fighting system.

 Kung fu 3.0 is (naturaly) the 3. one in the line of kung-fu mods for max payne.
 It's included a new training-map (dojo) Features: ---------------- - A kung fu fighting system that includes: - a hand-to-hand fighting mode and a stick fighting mode (complete with slo-mo "stick FX") - an arsenal of over 20 different moves - a Kung Fu Skill Level system - a complex combo attack system - Improved acrobatic skills that include: - new "kung fu style" flips and spins - wall running and wall jumping

 Posted by Donjohnny on Jan 21st, 2013

 Max Payne Kung Fu Guide